netserf/vicpimakers-presentation-flask-for-newbies/README.md

 ## Presentation Summary

-In this session we'll look at ...
-Topics will include ...
+In this session we'll look at the basics of Flask and how to get started with it.
+We'll also look at how to create a simple web application and how to deploy it to your local development server.

 ## Presentation Slides